webix-hub/docs/data/datatree/dynamic_loading.md

 Data can be loaded to hierarchical components in portions:

 - Firstly, top parent nodes are loaded and they are initially collapsed;
-- Then, data is loaded to the nodes at the moment it is expanded.
+- Then, data is loaded to the node the moment it is expanded.

 ~~~js
 var tree = webix.ui({